 Arabic and Kurdish are official languages.
 Major ethnic groups include Arab and Kurdish.
 Muslims make up the vast majority of religions.

 The majority of the citizens of Iraq speak Mesopotamian Arabic but Kurdish is also an official language of the nation.
 Mesopotamian Arabic speakers make up approximately 75 to 80 percent of the entire population, and 20 percent of the population is known to speak Kurdish as their primary language.
 The Mesopotamian dialect of Arabic is mutually-intelligible with other Arabic languages of the area and is also split into two recognised branches within the country, namely the Gelet Mesopotamian Arabic and Qeltu Mesopotamian Arabic variations of the language.
-Minority languages in the country include Armenian, Feyli Lurish, Mandaic, Persian, and Shabaki with Assyrian Neo-Aramaic gaining official status in Northern Iraq.Read more on Iraq's Capital
+Minority languages in the country include Armenian, Feyli Lurish, Mandaic, Persian, and Shabaki with Assyrian Neo-Aramaic gaining official status in Northern Iraq.Read more on Iraq's Languages

 The dialing code for the country is 964.